erasmus-without-paper/ewp-specs-sec-intro/README.md

 Standard methods
 ----------------

+EWP designers provide a couple of standard methods of dealing with these security aspects.
+The number of these methods MAY grow in time, some methods also MAY get deprecated.

 ### Where are they defined?

-EWP documentation includes a couple of **standard methods** for request/response encryption and authentication.
-To see all of them, review the list of chapters on the [Developers' Page][develhub].
+Each is documented in its own repository.
+Look in the Table of Contents on the [Developers' Page][develhub].

-### Which should I implement?
+### Which of them am I required to support?

-This version of this document requires all servers to support a fixed set of security methods, for all APIs:
+If an API chooses to follow Authentication and Security guidelines described in this document, then implementers are required to support a fixed set of security methods, for all endpoints of this API:

  * Servers MUST use [TLS Client Certificate method][cliauth-tlscert] for authenticating clients.